nueverest/blowdrycss/README.md

 * Vote for features with a donation.
 Your contribution directs focus on the most desired features first.
 Keep in mind that all of the time estimates include documentation and unit testing.
 As features are implemented and donations received the table is manually updated.
 The donation goes to "The Power of 9" which is setup to manage donations in support of this project.

+### What is done with this money?
+* Cover travel costs to technology conferences to promote this project.
+* Implement the features in the following table.

 Feature | Goal | Time | Received | Complete | Donate
 ------- |:----:|:----:|:--------:|:--------:|:------: